dinghar/Generative-UI/README.md

 To start, it's pretty simple.
 There are two interactions implemented.

-1. Render user input
-   The user dictates what they want to be rendered, and it is displayed in the page.
+1. **Render user input:** The user dictates what they want to be rendered, and it is displayed in the page.

-2. Style based on sentiment of user input
-   The user writes a diary entry.
+2. **Style based on sentiment of user input:** The user writes a diary entry.
 As they write, the sentiment is determined and the styling of the site updates.

 ## Tech